Altria (NYSE:MO) is well-known for its cigarette and tobacco products but it is also involved in wine distribution and production.

-Directly, Altria’s shrinking profitability, outsized dividend payouts and share buyback policies have all contributed to the rising debt to equity ratio between 2017 and 2020.
+Directly, Altria’s shrinking profitability, outsized dividend payouts and share buyback policies have all contributed to the rising debt to equity ratio between fiscal 2017 and 2021.

 The share buyback may not be something to be worried about as Altria can reduce the buyback anytime it wants.